DatoXx8/grads/README.md

 - the Zig standard library
 - OpenCL runtime & headers

+I am not planning to add any dependencies, and if anything I will try to get rid of everything but the Zig compiler, though that would be a *LOT* of work.
+So don't count on that happening anytime soon.

 ## Installation

 For now Grads only supports being directly included as source code in your projects.